 The Cooperation Statement establishes a target date of March 31, 2017 for completion and acceptance of an implementation plan to achieve the energy goals listed.
 Annual update reports will then be published each year starting in 2018.

-Click here for the complete Cooperation Statement.
-Details on the City’s broader Climate Positive plan are available at SLCgreen.com/ClimatePositive.
+The complete Cooperation Statement and details on the City’s broader Climate Positive plan are available at SLCgreen.com/ClimatePositive.
 The new Franchise Agreement will become effective upon adoption of an ordinance by the Salt Lake City Council.